 Driving in Morocco: beware of Moroccan police

 It’s never great starting a blog post about the down side of traveling.
 However, it’s real, and it happens more often than the majority of travel articles like to publicize.
 That said, this is my cautionary tale about driving in Morocco, and being aware of the Moroccan police.

 There have been other occasions where I’ve seen the grittier side of police behaviour while travelling, though not directly.
 The same can’t be said for my experience in Morocco.
-A country full of incredible beauty and scenery, a road trip’s a great way to see it all —so long as you can dodge the Moroccan police.
+A country full of incredible beauty and scenery, a road trip’s a great way to see it all.
+Just be sure you try to avoid the Moroccan police.

 Unless you know of a particularly good car hire company in Morocco, or through word of mouth, I’d stick to the well-known names.
 There’s a certain level of trust involved going with a reputable, and globally recognized, company.
 Also, if anything goes wrong, you can contact a representative once home.